syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Responsive.md

 MinWidth set to Grid

+N> We can render the Grid with hieght responsive by setting the scroll `height`as `100%`.
+If the grid height is greater than its parent container's height then the vertical scrollbar will be displayed to view the content.

 ## Priority for Columns

 Priority makes column to be visible or hidden based on the `Priority` value and browser's width to best accommodate the possible columns.
 To enable `Priority` for `Columns`, `Priority` needs to be defined in columns collection.
 These Priority values are from one to six.